Ahmad45123/not-another-temple-run/README.md

 - **Lose Action** : Collide with fire or falling off the ground (not following its turning)

 ## Sound effects
-there is a sound effect generated for different actions in the game
+There is a sound effect generated for different actions in the game
 - Colliding with the rock in Arcade mode
 - Colliding with Fire in Survival mode
 - Collecting Coin in Arcade Mode